 Maggie nudged Patrick to make sure he was aware that her ship circling around the bushes.
-Assuming he knew what she was intending to do, she started running towards the bushes, where the ship was attempting to hide away from the enemies’ eyes.
-She didn’t run far when something made her stop and look back.
+Assuming he knew what she was intending to do, she started running towards the bushes.
+However, she didn’t run too far when something made her stop and look back.
 She only wanted to see how far behind Patrick was, but to her horror, he hasn’t moved an inch.

-For a brief second, Maggie wondered, whether she should stay and wait for him or go.
-Pragmatic Maggie would have never waited; it could have been the last chance for her to escape, but the Maggie, who once loved Patrick, wanted to give him a chance to come with her.
+For a brief second, Maggie wondered, whether she should wait for him or go.
+Pragmatic Maggie would have never waited; it could have been the last chance for her to escape, but Maggie, who once loved Patrick, wanted to give him a chance to come with her.
 Besides they were still on his turf so she needed him to guide her through the wretchedness of the Down Below.

 For some reason, Patrick couldn’t move.
-Being in life-threatening situations was not a strange concept to him.
+Being in life-threatening situations wasn’t an alien concept to him.
 The years of war and shortages numbed him to almost anything and everything, but on this very night, his decision-making abilities failed him.
-Somehow, he was scared and confused, trying to wrap his head around all that has happened to him on that very day.
+Somehow, he was scared and confused, and couldn’t wrap his head around all that has happened since Maggie showed up.

-Besides, he wasn’t entirely sure, if it was a reality or just some kind of simulation trick the Old World was playing on him, to check where his loyalty lied.
-He was rather sure that the overpowering and steadily growing confusion was immobilizing him, and preventing from making the slightest move towards Maggie.
-He knew that whatever decision he was going to make, it was going to define the rest of his, and possibly Maggie’s, life.
+Besides, he wasn’t entirely sure, if it was a reality or just some kind of simulation trick the Old World was playing on him, to check where his loyalty was.
+He was rather sure that the overpowering and steadily growing confusion was immobilizing him, and preventing him from making the slightest move towards Maggie.
+He knew that whatever decision he was going to make, it was going to define the rest of his, and possibly Maggie’s, life too.

 Romantic Maggie won the inner struggle and decided to wait.
 She took a deep breath and started counting to ten to give Patrick some time to make up his mind.
 It wasn’t much, but that was the only time she could spare.

 He waited for that!
-The fact that Maggie waited for him, risking being captured was enough for Patrick to know that whatever was happening to his reality, he was willing to take a leap of faith and go with Maggie, regardless if she was real or not.
+The fact that Maggie waited for him, risking being captured was enough for Patrick to know that whatever was happening to his reality, he was willing to take a gigantic leap of faith and go with her.
 He started running towards Maggie, while still holding on to his droid.
-She felt relief swiping through her body, swiftly turning back towards her ship and started running again.
+She felt relief swiping through her body before swiftly turning back towards her ship and running again.

 The part of the garden, Maggie and Patrick were captured in, had no trees or greenery for cover.
-Since Maggie’s ship was quite far away to get to, it was a dangerous escape.
+Since Maggie’s ship was quite far away to get to, it was a risky escape.

 Jenny’s reaction to their escape was immediate.
 Without thinking much, she started firing at what she could only assume was Maggie’s ship, hoping to damage the vehicle enough to unable the two of them getting out of this island.

 But that very night, the moon and the stars aligned with the runaways.
-In the very instant, when Jenny raised her weapon once again to fire, the clouds covered the moon making the darkness even deeper.
-The night made it too risky to aim at the ship without hurting some of her comrades.
+When Jenny raised her weapon once again to fire, the clouds covered the moon making the darkness even more intense.
+The darkness made it too risky to aim at the ship without hurting some of her comrades.

 By the time the clouds blew away, the ship had already gone, along with Maggie and Patrick.
-Jenny let out a roaring scream, and in desperate attempt to control the rest of her anger, she decided to burn Patrick’s house to the ground.
+Jenny let out a roaring scream, and in a desperate attempt to control the rest of her anger, she decided to burn Patrick’s house down.

 While she was watching the fire consuming Patrick’s life belongings, her crewmembers were already trying to track down Maggie and Patrick.
-With their advanced technology, they shouldn’t have difficulties with.
+With their advanced technology nothing was impossible and out of reach for them.

 Jenny’s rage and firing rounds didn’t go completely to waste though.
-Somehow, one of her bullets found its way to the target.
-The ship started losing speed and altitude almost right after the takeoff.
-Luckily, the British Island wasn’t far off.
+Somehow, one of her bullets found its way towards Maggie’s ship, which begun losing speed and altitude almost right after the takeoff.
+Luckily, the Old World’s Island wasn’t far off.

 Maggie was an experienced pilot and the years of flying in challenging conditions paid off.
-She managed to crash-land her ship in the forest, leaving a small impact on the treetops.
-However, the violence of the impact and the speed they were travelling at severely damaged the ship’s interiors and only narrowly allowing Maggie and Patrick to escape.
+She managed to crash-land her ship in the forest, leaving only a slight impact on the treetops.
+However, the violence of the impact and the speed they were travelling at severely damaged the ship’s interiors and only narrowly allowed Maggie and Patrick to escape.
 After assessing the damage, Maggie knew she needed her fellow Ecotopians to take care of the ship for her, while she continued her search.

 – “The Ecotopians will know I crashed, and if we stay in this one spot, they will send someone to pick us up” – said Maggie, trying to pull something out from the ship.